rachmathidayat1094/MyPortofolio/README.md

   <h3>Manual Testing</h3>
   <ul>
     <li>can perform manual functional and usability testing of web applications</li>
-    <li>can create a bug report when finding a bug in manual testing</li>
+    <li>can create a bug report when finding a bug in manual testing using microsft word or google docs</li>
   </ul>

   <h3>API Testing</h3>